-Generally, one of the first things that comes to people’s minds when thinking of solar panels is that they are expensive.
+Generally, one of the first things that come to people’s minds when thinking of solar panels is that they are expensive.
 Another common thought is that you need a lot of sunlight to make a panel work, which would be ideal, but not actually necessary.
 A third common thought is that cities in the south of the UK get more sunlight per year than those up north.
-Although there is a bit of truth in each of this ideas, they are not 100% correct.
+Although there is a bit of truth in each of these ideas, they are not 100% correct.

 It is true that the more sunlight a solar array receives, the more electricity it will generate.
 However, it is a misguided thought that panels won’t work in cloudy weather.
 They actually produce a considerable amount of electricity in cloudy and windy days.

-Statistics show that the sunlight difference between the north and southern UK is not as great as one would imagine.
+Statistics show that the sunlight difference between the north and the southern UK is not as great as one would imagine.
 Overall, the north of England lies not so far behind the south for annual hours of sunshine, with 1484.4 hours and 1589.7 hours respectively.
-This means only around 20 minutes extra daily sunshine for southern England, over the course of a year.
+This means only around 20 minutes of extra daily sunshine for southern England, over the course of a year.
 However, numbers show that the appeal of free electricity and green energy sources has been greater in the south.

 What About Some Numbers?

 With this in mind, we are now interested in figuring out if investing in solar panels in the north of England is a good idea or not.
-This means, if lower sunlight hours are significant enough to make the investment pointless or, if solar panels will actually work well and thus pay for themselves in a few years.
+This means if lower sunlight hours are significant enough to make the investment pointless or if solar panels will actually work well and thus pay for themselves in a few years.

 Checking some numbers, we get to the expected results: cities in the south come out with the lowest payback years.
 While the national average is 9.5 years, it takes only 8.4 years in Plymouth, Exeter and Truro (the top three) for a domestic solar panel installation to pay for itself.
 However, cities in the north are not as left behind as one would expect.
-Here you can see the numbers:

 So, installing solar panels in the north remains a good deal!
 If you are interested in green energy, you can switch to solar energy and be proud of being a first mover in this area.
-Furthermore, as the government is concerned about reaching its green tariffs by 2020, there are many incentive programs which you can benefit from (say the Renewable Heat Incentive, the Feed-In-Tariffs).
+Furthermore, as the government is concerned about reaching its green tariffs by 2020, there are many incentive programs that you can benefit from (say the Renewable Heat Incentive, the Feed-In-Tariffs).

 Fill in the contact form above to get your solar panel installed as fast as possible.
 GreenMatch will provide you with up to four free quotes, without any further obligation.